Install from CRAN

 • Off-the-shelf architectures are readily available as mlr3::Learners.

-• Custom learners can be defined using the Graph language from mlr3pipelines
+• Custom learners can be defined using the Graph language from mlr3pipelines.

-• The package supports tabular data, as well as generic tensors via the lazy_tensor type
+• The package supports tabular data, as well as generic tensors via the lazy_tensor type.

 • Multi-modal data can be handled conveniently, as lazy_tensor objects can be stored alongside tabular data.